- I upgraded the SSH Build Agents plugin to the latest and I see the following warning in Manage Jenkins:

 The verification can fail for different reason.
 For more details, have a look at the Troubleshooting section below.

 It is recommended to use an Host Key Verification strategy when configuring an SSH Agent.
 If none is selected - because you just upgraded - you will see the warning

-SSH Host Key Verifiers are not configured for all SSH slaves on this Jenkins instance.
-This could leave these slaves open to man-in-the-middle attacks.
-Update your slave configuration to resolve this.
+SSH Host Key Verifiers are not configured for all SSH agents on this Jenkins instance.
+This could leave these agents open to man-in-the-middle attacks.
+Update your agent configuration to resolve this.

 Simply re-saving your agents with the strategy Non verifying Verification Strategy fixes this, this is explained in JENKINS-43062.

 We recommend however that you select an Host Verification Strategy to prevent man-in-the-middle attack.
 Please read the following section/s.

 - Know Hosts file Verification Strategy: use the Known Host file, configuration outside Jenkins